KingricharVD/Astra-Coin/documentation/GENESIS.md

 Calling `MineGenesis` will output new values for genesis block, grab block hash, merkle tree hash and nNonce and replace corresponding values.
 Remove call to `MineGenesis`.
 At this point everything has to work.

-Don't forget to remove divi home folder to remove old blocks.
+Don't forget to remove Astra home folder to remove old blocks.

 This process can be done for any network, mainnet, testnet or regtest.